 KANADIA have begun to steadily build a dedicated fan base and an exciting reputation for their "stadium sized" live shows.

 Several of the band's single releases have been featured on Spotify Editorial Playlists such as All New Rock, New Noise and Alternative Generation, including singles 'Poison', 'Masterplan, and 'VX'.
 Subsequently KANADIA have received much popularity in South America.

-KANADIA have performed at Truck Fest 2018 on the Market Stage alongside PEACE, JAWS and Bad Sounds.
-They have also performed at Common People Festival, Cornbury Festival, BBC Introducing, SoFar Sounds, O2 Academy Oxford and other venues including, The Bullingdon, Night and Day Cafe, The Jacaranda and Sunflower lounge, to name a few.
+KANADIA have performed at Truck Fest 2018 on the Market Stage, Common People Festival, BBC Introducing, SoFar Sounds, O2 Academy Oxford and legendary venues such as The Bullingdon, The Cellar, Jericho Tavern and Sunflower lounge, Hare and Hounds, and Night & Day Cafe to name a few.

 James Bettis - Vocals / Guitar